 Conclusion

-That's all folks!
-In this article, we learned how to create a Spring Boot web application with Thymeleaf.
+We learned how to create a Spring Boot web application with Thymeleaf.
 Thymeleaf is a modern server-side Java template engine that introduced the concept of natural templates.

 Spring Boot provides a starter package to auto-configure the Thymeleaf template engine in a web application.
 You don't need to do anything except if you want to override the default configuration properties.